 echo "Job finished."

-This will send an email to you@example.com
+This will send an email to you@example.com when the job ends or fails.

 Our cluster uses Lmod (via Spack) for managing software.
 Before running your jobs, you may need to load specific compilers, libraries, or applications.

-To list available modules:
+List available modules:

 module avail

-To search for a module by keyword:
+Search for a module by keyword:

 module spider gcc

-To load a module:
+Load a module:

 module load gcc-runtime/13.2.0